STAINED GLASS WINDOWS

 Christ, the Chi Rho.
 This one taken from an ‘old graffiti’ carving no bigger

-than a 50 pence piece, on a stone slab at Chedworth Roman
+than a 50 pence piece, on a stone slab at Chedworth Roman Villa in

 Gloucestershire, dating back to the 4th century.
 The presence of the Cassini